matrix-org/matrix.org/content/docs/matrix-concepts/rooms_and_events/_index.md

     caption="Walter joins the room and gets Power Level 0: he is a regular user") }}

-If Walter fiddled with its homeserver database to alter its local copy of the room, his change would not propagate: nobody has granted him power level 100: when the other homeservers would want to update their local copy of the room, they would reject the change making Walter administrator of the room.
+If Walter fiddled with his homeserver database to alter its local copy of the room, his change would not propagate: nobody has granted him power level 100: when the other homeservers would want to update their local copy of the room, they would reject the change making Walter administrator of the room.